Lisa and I use social media as a part of our ministry lifestyle.

-Furthermore, I suggest that you use more restraint on social media than you would in the pulpit.
+Furthermore, I suggest you use more restraint on social media than in the pulpit.
 Why?
-Written language holds more potential to be misunderstood and cause damage than spoken communication.
-Preachers should use rooms full of precautionary wisdom when discussing politics and others’ personal appearance.
+Written language can be misunderstood and cause more damage than spoken communication.
+Preachers should use rooms full of precautionary wisdom when discussing politics or someone’s personal appearance.
 Avoid divisive discussions that bring out the worst in human nature.
-Also, handle humor with care so that you never appear to be attacking any person or group.
-You’d rather be thought of as too serious than allow your sense of humor to damage your credibility.
+Also, handle humor carefully so you never appear to attack any person or group.
+You’d rather be considered too serious than allow your sense of humor to damage your credibility.

-It might be hard to believe, but most people will not read the excessively long notes typed out in the status update field.
+It might be hard to believe, but most people will not read the excessively long notes typed in the status update field.
 Even if they “liked” it, it’s entirely possible that they only clicked “like” because they like you.
-Consider starting your own blog to share articles, essays, and long-winded rants.
+Consider starting a blog to share articles, essays, and long-winded rants.

 If the comment is divisive, destructive, malicious, or off-topic, it should just disappear without you defriending or calling out the offender.
-Social media is a public forum that’s really not ideal for public debate or arguments.
-Such behavior is unwise and usually a waste of time for Christians.
+Social media is a public forum unsuitable for public debate or arguments.
+Such behavior is unwise and usually a waste of time.

 When the “Caps Lock” key is engaged, everything typed LOOKS LIKE THIS.
-Don’t turn on the Caps Lock unless you really want to EMPHASIZE a word or two.
+Don’t turn on the Caps Lock unless you want to EMPHASIZE a word or two.
 We used to do this in emails when we wanted to raise our voices and yell at others.
 It’s not polite to constantly be RAISING YOUR VOICE.

-6. Refrain from clicking “like” on your own status updates, pictures, and your comments everywhere else.
+By reading your post, we presumed your reaction.
 Everyone knows you liked what you typed or shared.
 Whether meant that way or not, it appears self-aggrandizing.

 7. A picture of your face (preferably with your spouse, if married) is the best profile picture.
-Others can then quickly identify you.

 You can disagree with these seven and still make it to Heaven, but only if you’re a Christian.
 You can learn more about becoming a Christian here.